Jorge may not have been the greatest pianist, but he was always my favourite pianist. (William Livingstone)

 I am very grateful to the following people for help:

-Christopher Daly, Villanova University, PA, for friendship and help during my visits to the USA and for lively discussions about pianists over many years.
+Christopher Daly, Villanova University, PA, for friendship and for lively discussions about pianists over many years.
 Alex Newton & James Hunter for helping me set up a website.
 Lesbia Orta Varona, Cuban Heritage Collection, Coral Gables, Florida.
 Frank Bell, Atlanta, Georgia.
 Monica Pasquale, great-niece of JB; David & Jorge Sierra-Bolet, Samuel Bolet, nephews.
 Houston A ['Tex'] Cummings.
 Donald Manildi, International Piano Archive, Univ of Maryland, College Park.
 British Library Free Library of Philadelphia.
 Susannah Thurlow, Curtis Institute, Philadelphia.
 Larry Yungk.
 Francisco Renno.
 Francis Crociata.
 Gregor Benko.

 JB in St. John's Smith Square, London 1987 in Kreisler/Rachmaninov.
 He is on superb form, clearly energised by the audience, and I have loved this performance ever since I first heard it then.